Code-Institute-Submissions/recipe-book-2/README.md

 Ideally, User Registration would be used on such an application for the CRUD operations within the database.
 This would require Account Authentication / Login functionaility also

+Full form validation would also be required to prevent users from ommiting required data.

 Another issue noted is the fact that if a user wishes to add a New Category / Cuisine Type / Main Ingredient, then they must do so before they begin adding/editing current attributes of a recipe (as the page will refresh and any new/amended data will not be committed to the database)

+Lastly, there were issues with using nested data within some records, which required a change of approach to the data schema.

 ## Technologies used